 About This Spot

-Europe's last primeval lowland forest, straddling the Polish-Belarusian border, shelters around 25–30 wolves roaming freely through ancient oak and hornbeam stands.
-Winter tracking with licensed guides on skis or snowshoes is the most productive approach — fresh prints, howl responses at dawn, and kill sites are regularly found, and visual sightings are possible with patience on early-morning transects.
-The UNESCO-protected canopy keeps wolves genuinely elusive, making every sighting memorable.
+Bialowieza Primeval Forest on the Polish-Belarusian border shelters around 25 to 30 wolves roaming freely through ancient oak and hornbeam stands protected as a UNESCO site.
+Winter tracking with licensed guides on skis or snowshoes is the most productive approach, with fresh prints, dawn howl responses, and kill sites found regularly on early-morning transects.
+The dense canopy keeps wolves genuinely elusive, making every visual sighting on guided treks through Europe's last lowland primeval woodland memorable.

 Best Months to Visit

-Up to 55% sighting chance in Białowieża Primeval Forest, Poland.
+Up to 55% sighting chance in Bialowieza Forest, Poland.
 Best months: January, February, December.

 • January: 55%